palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

 Visit `localhost:3000 <http://localhost:3000>`_ in your browser.

-Make an edit to index.nunjucks and see it show up on the live site.
+Replace the content of ``src/index.nunjucks`` with the below line, and see it show up on the live site.

 .. code-block:: html